 A netCDF installation contains library files (ending in .a) , which hold compiled utility routines meant to be called from programs written in C or Fortran.
 In netCDF-4.1 and prior versions, the C-language library file (libnetcdf.a) and the Fortran-language library file (libnetcdff.a) were always installed into the same folder by default.
 But starting with netCDF-4.2, the netCDF Fortran libraries now must be built from a separate distribution package.
 Because of this new configuration, you might find that the libnetcdff.a (Fortran) and libnetcdf.a (C) library files are stored in separate folders on your system.
 Ask your IT staff for more information about how netCDF is installed on your system.

-If you are going to use GEOS-Chem on a shared computer system, chances are that your IT staff will have already installed one or more netCDF library versions that you can use.
+If you are using GEOS-Chem on your institution's computer system, chances are that your IT staff will have already installed one or more netCDF library versions that you can use.
 For users that do not have the netCDF libraries intstalled on their system, the GEOS-Chem Support Team has constructed the GEOS-Chem-Libraries installer package.
 See the Installing libraries for GEOS-Chem wiki page for detailed instructions.
 Quick links to subsections of that wiki page are included below: